MicrosoftDocs/power-automate-docs/articles/process-mining-pbi-reports-overview.md

 - **Dev environment**: Environment *from which* you want to migrate process mining artifacts.
 - **Test environment**: Environment *to which* you want to migrate process mining artifacts.
-- **WkSpace A**: Custom Power BI workspace in Dev environment *from which* you want to migrate the Power BI report.
+- **WkSpace A**: Custom Power BI workspace associated to the Dev environment *from which* you want to migrate the Power BI report.
-- **WkSpace B**: Custom Power BI workspace in Test environment *to which* you want to migrate the Power BI report.
+- **WkSpace B**: Custom Power BI workspace associated to the Test environment *to which* you want to migrate the Power BI report.
 - **Report A**: Name of the Power BI report for the process in Dev environment.
 - **Report B**: Name of the Power BI report for the process in Test environment.